 Kevin Barry is the author of the novels Beatlebone and City Of Bohane and the story collections Dark Lies The Island and There Are Little Kingdoms.
 His awards include the IMPAC Dublin City Literary Award, the Goldsmith’s Prize, the Sunday Times EFG Short Story Prize and the European Union Prize for Literature.
 His stories have appeared in the New Yorker and Granta and many other journals.
 His work has been translated into 16 languages.
 He also writes screenplays, plays and radio plays.
 His play Autumn Royal tours in 2018, while his first feature film, Dark Lies The Island, is also due out.
 He lives in County Sligo.

-In association with Limerick Spring and Limerick Literary Festival, Kevin will also host The Revolution will not be Spotified with Blindboy Boatclub, for an evening of readings and conversations in Dolans Warehouse.
+In association with Limerick Spring and Limerick Literary Festival, Kevin will also host with Blindboy Boatclub, an evening of readings and conversations in Dolans Warehouse.
 7:30p.m - 9:30p.m, Saturday 24th February.
-Click here for tickets.
+SOLD OUT.